ZhaoZeyu1995/zhaozeyu1995.github.io/index.md

 # Introduction

 I am a PhD student at the [Centre for Speech Technology Research (CSTR)](https://www.cstr.ed.ac.uk/), School of Informatics, the University of Edinburgh, supervised by [Prof Peter Bell](https://homepages.inf.ed.ac.uk/pbell1/).
 My research interest lies in **Automatic Speech Recognition (ASR)**, especially **End-to-End ASR**.
-For more information, please refer to my [CV](https://zhaozeyu1995.github.io/pdf/cv.pdf) (updated 8 April 2024).
+For more information, please refer to my [CV](https://zhaozeyu1995.github.io/pdf/cv.pdf) (updated 30 August 2024).
 I am also a contributor of [SpeechBrain](https://speechbrain.github.io/).

 # Recent Work and News

-* Two papers accepted in XAI-SA Workshop ICASSP 2024.
-See you in South Korea!
+* One paper accepted in IEEE SLT Workshop 2024.
+See you in Macau!
+* I will have submitted my PhD thesis by the end of August and start to work at Swansea University as a Research Officer in September.
 * I am now working on a new [differentiable WFST-based ASR toolkit, named **BenNevis**,](https://github.com/ZhaoZeyu1995/BenNevis) where the topology can be freely defined.

 # Education